Asso70/Develhope-HTML-01/question.md

-# Create a database and Prisma model
+# Retrieve all resources

-In this exercise you'll build on what you created in "Exercise: Create your own HTTP server".
+In this exercise you'll build on what you created in 'Unit 12, Exercise 1: Create a database and Prisma model'.

-Create a database for your application and configure Prisma to use it.
-Then create a Prisma model and a migration.
-Choose your own theme for the model.
+Add a route to your API that retrieves all resources.